vaimee/my2sec/README.md

   <pre>cd ./PY/my2sec</pre>
   and install the required files for My2sec Working Events Ai Filter:
   <pre>python -m pip install -r requirements.txt</pre>

-## STARTING THE APPLICATION
-Open a terminal in the folder '.../ActivityWatchProducer/PY/my2sec/main' and type the following command:
-<pre>python ./API_my2sec.py</pre>
-This will start the api needed to run My2sec Working Events Ai Filter.<br>
+## Starting the application
-Now that all requirements have been fullfilled, you can start the Producer Application: open a new terminal and type <pre>cd C://Users/User/.../ActivityWatchProducer</pre> to move into the Producer Directory.
+Now that all requirements have been fullfilled, you can start the Producer Application: open a new terminal and type <pre>cd C://Users/User/.../1_ActivityWatchProducer</pre> to move into the Producer Directory.
 Start the application by typing: <pre>npm start</pre> from inside the Producer Directory.